pniedzielski/cipra/doc/tutorial.md

 Compared to the output we got with `ok()`, a failing `is()` gives much better diagnostics.
-You need to provide an `operator<<()` function for both types so it can be outputted.
+You need to provide an `operator<<()` function for both types so it can be outputted or specialize the `cipra::print_traits` template.

 ~~~
 1..2